Dr. Rosalind Fuse-Hall

 Phone:336-517-2225 and 336-517-2226

-Dr. Joyce Blackwell, Provost, Vice President for Academic Affairs
+Dr. Michelle Linster, Interim Provost and Vice President for Academic Affairs

-Mr. LeRoy Summers, Interim Vice President, Business & Finance
+Mr. LeRoy Summers, Vice President, Business & Finance

 Ms. Andrena Coleman, Vice President for Administrative Services